fanpu/blog/_posts/2018-06-25-creating-a-deploy-script-for-jekyll-with-rsync.markdown

 ---
 layout: post
-tags: [devops, rsync, centos, nginx]
+tags: [devops, code]
+cover: assets/images/posts/rsync.png
+class: post-template
+subclass: 'post tag-code'
+navigation: True
+author: fanpu
 ---
 Static site generators like [Jekyll](https://jekyllrb.com) makes it easy to write and build static websites.
 However, this still comes with the problem of a suitable deployment method.
 I will share about my thought process and the best approach I found for tackling this problem.